Fountaine Pajot Helia 44 (2013) 'Maple Cookie'Gallery

 Would you like to check availability on this Fountaine Pajot Helia 44?
 Submit a Request Form and we will advise straight away!
 Perhaps you would like to buy this yacht or something similar?
 Visit our yacht sales pages here.

-So join Horizon Yacht Charters in the British Virgin Islands and enjoy the Caribbean sailing vacation of your dreams!
+So join Horizon Yacht Charters in St Vincent and enjoy the Caribbean sailing vacation of your dreams!

 This yacht is available with or without air-conditioning.
 If you would like to charter this yacht without air-conditioning US$500 will be deducted from your charter rate.